eerimoq/gqt/README.rst

 Known issues
 ------------

-- Arguments does not work very well.
+- Arguments does not work for scalar and input types.

-- Fragments and unions are not implemented.

-- Mutations and subscriptions are not implemented.
+- Unions are not implemented.

 - And much more.